 Once in a while though, I would still find myself tempted into indulging in one of my favorite childhood dinners.
-Filet mignon, cooked rare, with a baked potato, sour cream & chives, and a crisp green salad.
+Filet mignon with a baked potato, sour cream & chives and a crisp green salad.

 I will never forget the night in 1977 when my parents were entertaining a guest from Europe.
 My mom had gone to great lengths to prepare an elaborate steak dinner for us.
 We had all been enjoying our meal when, just as I was biting into my second or third piece of meat, I experienced an epiphany.
-Quite unexpectedly, I had made an abrupt, visceral, gut-wrenching connection to what I was eating.
+Quite unexpectedly, I made an abrupt, visceral, gut-wrenching connection to what I was eating.
 Within an instant, I developed a spontaneous and permanent aversion to meat.
-The piece of meat on my fork, which only moments before was something I found delicious and enjoyable, suddenly became exactly what it was.
-A chunk of flesh and tissue from the dead body of a recently living, breathing, sentient being.
-Much like me.
+The piece of steak on my fork, which only moments before was something I found delicious and enjoyable, suddenly became exactly what it was.
+A chunk of flesh and tissue from the dead body of a recently living sentient being.
 It was as if I had been chewing on a piece of myself.
-I discretely spit it into my napkin, set my fork on my plate, and excused myself from the dinner table.
+I discretely spit it into my napkin, set my fork on my plate and excused myself from the dinner table.
 I never ate meat again.

-Perhaps, due in part to my revelation, my entire family began to experience a philosophical shift in their own attitudes about food.
-My brother, who loved hamburgers more than Popeye's pal Wimpy, decided to kick the meat habit.
+Perhaps due in part to my revelation, my entire family began to experience a philosophical shift in their own attitudes about food.
+My brother who loved hamburgers more than Popeye's pal Wimpy, decided to kick the meat habit.
 So did some of his closest friends.

 With my parents help, my brother and a couple of his buddies leased two former fast-food burger joints.
 They turned them into San Diego's very first drive-thru natural food restaurants.
 Our family kitchen became their R&D test kitchen.
-Everyone wanted to be in on the taste-testing sessions while my mom worked her culinary magic.
+Everyone wanted to be in on the taste-testing sessions while Mom worked her culinary magic.
 She created an amazing menu of sandwiches, soups, desserts and smoothies, using all natural, organic, and healthy ingredients.
 The restaurants - affectionately named "Mama Love's" - quickly became a daily habit for hundreds of area residents and workers.
 Way ahead of its time - and unfortunately, underfunded - the restaurants didn't survive the failing economy toward the end of the 1970's.
 But the recipes live on, and I still enjoy preparing many of the Mama Love's favorites.

 Becoming an Activist

-By the mid -1980's, I found myself deeply entrenched in the animal rights movement.
+By the mid 1980's, I found myself deeply entrenched in the animal rights movement.

-Instead of choosing a viable, humane alternative to relocate the goats unharmed, the government decision makers were adamant.
-They wanted to shoot the goats by hunters in helicopters.
+Instead of choosing a viable, humane alternative to relocate the goats unharmed, the government decision makers were determined to shoot the goats by hunters in helicopters.
 I was horrified and outraged.
 Moments later, I was on the phone speaking with Cleveland Amory, the renowned author and animal rights champion.
 As President and founder of the Fund for Animals, Cleveland had recently accomplished a major victory for animals - the successful rescue and relocation of hundreds of wild burros from the Grand Canyon.

-I had no idea what I could do to help, but I had to do something.
+I had no idea what I could do to help, but I felt compelled to do something.
 In his low, gruff, Bostonian voice, Cleveland told me "Over my dead body is anyone going to hurt those poor animals.
 I've got a plan.
 In the meantime, I need you to find a safe place where we can house several hundred wild goats".
 Without considering what that meant, I spontaneously responded "I can do that".

 Over the next two weeks, I visited every animal sanctuary in Southern California, trying to find a suitable location.
 Unfortunately, the nearest one was 120 miles from me.

-To say Miss Nelson was eccentric, is being delicate.
+To say Miss Nelson was eccentric is being delicate.
 As the former owner of the most exclusive private preschool in San Diego, she discovered she much preferred the company of animals to that of toddlers and their parents.
 So she sold her school and purchased the rural property to create a no-kill dog and cat shelter.
 I asked if she would consider allowing us to house several hundred wild goats on her property.
 Without hesitation she responded "I think it would be lovely".

 Becoming a Rescuer

-For the next several months, I spent all of my time (outside of my 9-5 job in town) wrangling wild goats.
+For the next several months, I spent all of my time, outside of my 9-5 job in town, wrangling wild goats.
 For a city girl with zero prior experience handling or caring for goats, the learning curve was immense.
 Suddenly I was faced with understanding feral goat biology and behavior.
 The education was fast and furious.
 One of the first things I learned was goats are the most athletic and fleet-footed creatures on the planet.
 On top of that, my wild island goats had spent generations isolated on an island in the Pacific Ocean.
 They had never been handled, let alone exposed to the many diseases common to livestock.

 Within days of arriving on the mainland, I was dealing with four hundred very stressed-out (and some quite ill) animals.
 I was often up to my knees in mud and goat dung, catching leaping goats in mid-air.
-I assisted our veterinarian vaccinate, neuter, and medicate the herd.
+I assisted our veterinarian vaccinate, neuter and medicate the herd.
 On weekends, I coordinated adoption clinics and screened applicants.
 I learned to discern between compassionate qualified potential adopters versus those who were looking for cheap fresh meat for their barbecues.